sasquatch678/A-Painted-World---Remastered/Gameplay/Races.md

 ***
 ### Imperial

-﻿Passive: Bulwark of Cyrodiil - Gain 10 points of Shield. <br/>
+﻿*Passive*: Bulwark of Cyrodiil - Gain 10 points of Shield. <br/>
-﻿Power: Voice of the Emperor - Charm on target 30 points for 30 seconds.
+﻿*Power*: Voice of the Emperor - Charm on target 30 points for 30 seconds.

 - ﻿Hestra: You gain the power Emperor's Madness, causing a target to be frenzied for 120 seconds.
 - ﻿Reman: You gain the power Emperor's Decree, commanding a target to obey for 120 seconds.